trek/rails_versioned_routing/README.md

 end
 ```

-without the need for API consumres to know (or care) that the `:friends` resource
+without the need for API consumers to know (or care) that the `:friends`
-was not duplicated for v2.
+resource was not duplicated for v2.

-Requests to the `:friends` resource, with an `Accept` header containing `version=1` will
+Requests to the `:friends` resource, with an `Accept` header containing
-`404` (there is no route defined in verison <= 1 that matches the route)
+`version=1` will `404` (there is no route defined in version <= 1 that matches
+the route)

 ### Version Ordering
-Requests for a verison match any routes with a verison number equal or less than the requested version.
+Requests for a version match any routes with a version number equal or less
-To ensure matching occurs in the proper order, higher number versions must be delcared before lower number
+than the requested version.
+To ensure matching occurs in the proper order,
+higher number versions must be declared before lower number versions
-versions

 Good: